ansys/pystk/doc/source/api/ansys/stk/core/graphics/IBrightnessFilter.rst

 IBrightnessFilter
 =================

-.. py:class:: IBrightnessFilter
+.. py:class:: ansys.stk.core.graphics.IBrightnessFilter

    object

    Adjusts the brightness of the source raster's color bands.
 The adjustment to brightness is a value between -1 and 1, corresponding to least bright to most bright.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IBrightnessFilter

 Overview
 --------